This is part of a series, start here!

 Apps

-These are entry points to our Bounded Contexts.
-They are usually called by API controllers, CLI interfaces, etc. and orchestrate Use Cases.
+They are usually called by API controllers, CLI interfaces, etc. and orchestrate use cases.

-So adding these concepts to our previous example:
+So adding this to the previous example:

 Context Maps

-Keep in mind that one of the main benefits of DDD is that it allows multiple teams to simultaneously work on different parts of the same project.
-These βpartsβ usually come down to our Bounded Context.
-As such, building a context map will also show organizational issues, bottlenecks and team dependencies.
+One of the main benefits of DDD is that it allows multiple teams to simultaneously work on different parts of the same system.

 Client - Server (Customer - Supplier)

-Pretty self-explanatory: One Bounded Context is upstream while another one is (or multiple ones are) downstream.
-This makes them somewhat independent, but ultimately one of the can dictate the integration contract.
+This makes them somewhat independent, but ultimately one of them will dictate the integration contract.

 Anti-corruption layer